 Step 3: Keep The Scissors Parallel

-You should always keep the scissors parallel with your skin.
+Try to keep the scissors parallel to your skin.
 A bathroom mirror will be crucial here.

-If you hesitate or close the blades slowly, you may cut the hair unevenly or irritate your skin by pulling too hard for too long with the blades.
+If you hesitate or close the blades slowly, you may cut the hair unevenly by pulling too hard for too long with the blades.

 Leaving around an inch of length is a good way to avoid getting too close to the skin when you snip.

 It is okay to pause between trimming.
 Do not feel like you have to rush.

 Again, you don’t want to risk little nicks here and there; it can make the whole process a lot more unpleasant.